-Plan N, and any other Medicare supplement plan, are policies from approved private insurance companies that you can purchase to help lower your out-of-pocket healthcare costs.
+Medicare Supplement Plan N is one type of insurance policy that you can purchase to help lower your out-of-pocket healthcare costs.
 These plans can cover costs like premiums, copays, and deductibles.

 Choosing a Medigap plan can be confusing since various plans offer different levels of coverage and benefits.
 Understanding these benefits can help you choose a Medigap plan that’s right for you.